 This Moist Banana Bread Recipe is sweet – but not too sweet – and full of delicious banana flavor!
 This bread is so soft and tender, it’s easily the BEST banana bread recipe ever!
-You can add some chopped walnuts or chocolate chips, or enjoy it plain.
+You can add some chopped walnuts or chocolate chips (check out my chocolate chip banana bread recipe), or enjoy it plain.

 It’s safe to say I’m probably not the only person who has left over bananas on their kitchen table.
 Bananas are a staple in our home and we love to make delicious foods with those bananas!

 This recipe calls for 2 cups of mashed bananas, this comes to about 4 to 5 medium bananas.

 To achieve really delicious banana flavor in banana bread use overly ripe bananas.

 To mash the bananas you can use a fork, like pictured below, a pastry blender, or you can place the bananas in the bowl of a stand mixer fitted with a paddle attachment and mix the bananas until really smooth.

 Pro tip: As you can see, I left a few small banana chunks in my “mashed banana” mixture.
 This resulted in tiny banana pieces throughout the banana bread (which made it sooooo yummy!)
 If you don’t want that, just make sure you mash the bananas until smooth.

 - Flour – this adds structure to the banana bread

 - Baking soda – a leavening agent that adds lift when it comes in contact with a liquid and an acid (the acid we use is sour cream).

 - Baking powder – a leavening agent that adds lift when in contact with moisture.